taylor67469/MentalHealth/README.md

 A project in the works for a mental health webpage using C#, .net, and jquery.

 ## Contributions
-Working on this by myself.
+Worked on this by myself.